Gankare/portfolio/ScrapBattle/README.md

 ---

+## *Why this demo was made*
+This little project was mainly for practicing VR game development.
+We did a couple of projects like this while working at VR World.
+Not many people at this internship were motivated to work, so I ended up doing most of this and the other projects myself.

+---

 ## *Stat System*
 I built a dynamic, easy-to-use system where every robot part has its own stats.
 Each prefab part has the Part script, which determines the Part Type with Part Data, description and stats for that specific piece.